lk-code/hetzner-cloud-api-net/docs/src/documentations/getting-started.md

 #### 4.2.
 SingledResponse

 The SingledResponse class is returned by all methods that call a Hetzner Cloud API route that return a single object.
 SingledResponse contains the result of the query and the original JSON.
-Alternatively, each method offers a version that returns the item directly.

 ```